KSDaemon/wampy.js/README.md

     serializer: new MsgpackSerializer()
 });
 wampy = new Wampy({
-    serializer: new MsgpackSerializer()
+    serializer: new CborSerializer()
 });

 // in node.js
 import {Wampy} from 'wampy';
-import {MsgpackSerializer} from 'wampy/dist/serializers/MsgpackSerializer';
+import {MsgpackSerializer} from 'wampy/MsgpackSerializer';
+import {CborSerializer} from 'wampy/CborSerializer';
 import WebSocket from 'ws';

 wampy = new Wampy('wss://socket.server.com:5000/ws', {